Mtnfx/DataScience/README.md

 ## MD Wasim
 -Added linear correlation information about Total Exercises vs Total Hours to all related documents
  - Modified some of Alec's code to add a linear regression and compute pearson's correlation coeffiecient
  - r = 0.98 !!!!
-This undoubtly shows strong correlation, unless I messed something up in the code
+This undoubtly shows strong correlation, unless I messed something up in the code -Import github project to RStudio Cloud (we only have 15 hours of processing time there)

 ## Vishal
 - Importing supplement data : "import_supplemental_data.R"